Financial Services Content Marketing and Content Strategy

-In order to increase demand for your products and services, you have to challenge your target customer’s status quo and build demand for latent or unrecognized needs.
-To do this, you have to build awareness of pain points, articulate highly sophisticated value propositions, and be heard above the noise in the markets.
+Financial technology providers have to challenge the status quo and build demand for unrecognized needs.
+At the same time, they need to articulate highly sophisticated value propositions and be heard above the noise in the markets.

 Thought leadership is a broad (and often abused) term.
 It is content intended to educate a target audience about a specific issue, trend or topic in which the author has specialized knowledge.
 It should deliver facts, insights and SUBSTANCE in a digestible format.
 It should NOT be promotional.